-Mango has ‘Pure’ calories which are very good stand alone.
+Mango has ‘Pure’ calories which are very good stand alone because we can out it to use.
 But with food, they are additional load for the system that get stored as fat.
-The amount of fiber it gives becomes negligible, if taken post a meal.
-So unless it is adjusted for (calories) in a meal, it is just stored as fat.

 Just like I had explained on sugarcane juice & watermelon; a mango is a fantastic fruit if absorbed in hunger state.
 Just by itself.
 The 100/150 or so calories that it possess will be put to use immediately by our metabolic machinery.
 Its nutrition value also stays intact if taken in hunger state as compare to fed state.